Below is a photographic copy of the original

 the merciful explanation) because of unclarity.

-It was the now-undeniable explicit connexion of Adams' newly-recovered
+It was the now-undeniably explicit connexion of Adams' newly-recovered

 — rendering the relation to Hyp.X now crystal clear.